Is Random Attention Sufficient for Sequence Modeling? Disentangling Trainable Components in the Transformer: Discussion

 \paragraph{Circuit learning and task separation.} As the attention matrix in \ours{} is static and input-independent, \ours{} cannot adapt to each input and form specific circuits such as induction heads \citep{olsson2022context}.
 Induction head circuits look for recent occurrences of the current token, and attends to the tokens that follow with increased probability.
 This allows the standard transformer to easily adapt to the input context in language modeling.
 Hence, it is no surprise that \ours{} lags behind standard transformer for language modeling.
 It is perhaps more surprising that the perplexity comes close to that of the standard transformer.

-The near-perfect performance on certain algorithmic tasks in Table~\ref{tab:algo} suggests that induction heads and other specialized input-dependent circuits are not required on these tasks, hence providing an axis for \textit{task separation}.

-Note that \ours{} is able to perform well on the Yelp reviews dataset, despite the complexity of language used in reviews.
-This supports the hypothesis that sentiment can be largely judged by the collective token embeddings, as opposed to next-token prediction in language modeling tasks, which requires retrieving specific details from the context, a task induction heads are apt at.
+The near-perfect performance on certain algorithmic tasks in Table~\ref{tab:algo} suggests that induction heads and other specialized input-dependent circuits are not required on these tasks.
+Hence the \ours{} performance on a given task can serve as a litmus test for whether in-context reasoning is required for that task.
+For instance, \ours{} is able to perform well on the Yelp reviews dataset, despite the complexity of language used in reviews.
+This indicates that sentiment can be largely judged by the collective token embeddings, as opposed to next-token prediction in language modeling tasks, which requires retrieving specific details from the context, a task induction heads are apt at.

-\paragraph{Learnable attention is not required to form induction heads.} Interestingly, as shown in in Figure~\ref{fig:induction_head} and demonstrated by its performance, the Frozen-QK model can solve the retrieval task by forming induction heads.
+\paragraph{Learnable attention is not required to form induction heads.} Interestingly, as shown in Figure~\ref{fig:induction_head} and demonstrated by its performance shown in Table~\ref{tab:induction-head-tasks} and Table~\ref{tab:language-modeling}, the Frozen-QK model can solve the retrieval task by forming induction heads.

+These results naturally raises the question: how expressive is Frozen-QK?
+To answer this, we prove the following result showing Frozen-QK can approximate a wide class of functions:

+\begin{theorem}[Universal Approximation of Frozen-QK] Every continuous causal function with compact support can be approximated arbitrarily well by one layer of multihead attention and MLP, where query and key weight matrices are frozen at random initialization. \end{theorem}

+The proof can be found in Appendix \ref{sec:frozen-qk-proof}.
+In summary, the proof leverages the fact that standard transformers are universal approximators of such functions \citep{yun2020are}, and lifts this universal approximation to random feature transformers.
+Note that in practice, there are also the value weights and the MLP layers in the attention module, so we do expect the representation power to be even stronger, which is evidenced by empirical results.

+Furthermore, the proof sheds light on why MixiT cannot be a universal approximator: as $Q_k$ and $K_k$ are input-\textit{independent} in MixiT, the random feature $ g_i = x\ \text{Softmax} ( Q_k^\top K_k ) $ in MixiT is \textit{linear}.
+Hence non-linear functions in $x$, such as the induction head function, cannot be approximated.

 \paragraph{Role of MLPs in knowledge storage.} Previous works have highlighted the importance of MLPs in storing knowledge \citep{dai2022knowledge, geva2023dissecting, geva2022transformer, geva2021transformer, yu2024locating, chughtai2024summing, meng2022locating, merullo2024language}.
 They posit that specific facts from the training data are stored in specific knowledge neurons.
 These works support our findings, in that MLPs are crucial in knowledge memorization.
 However, our work does not prescribe knowledge localization, i.e. we don't attribute memorizing specific facts to specific neurons.